Anurag loves playing video games. His guides and listicles revolve around popular iOS, Android, PC, and console games.

-The Command and Conquer series of sci-fi and military-themed real-time strategy (RTS) games was a welcome change in a world of historical strategy games and empire builders.
+The Command and Conquer (C&C) series of sci-fi and military-themed real-time strategy (RTS) games was a welcome change in a world of historical strategy games and empire builders.
 In almost all games in the C&C series, players could join a technologically advanced faction, fight for resources, and vanquish opponents in intense real-time battles.

 Quite a few Command-and-Conquer-like games have been released for the PC.
 Most games mentioned in this Hub share a few traits with the original RTS game, including gameplay, plot, and tactical features.
 Here are eight great real-time strategy games like C&C.